ctschroeder/tutorials/add-omeka-items-chd.md

 The creators of Omeka maintain robust [documentation for Omeka online](https://omeka.org/classic/docs/).
 You can also visit an online [showcase of projects using Omeka](https://omeka.org/classic/showcase/).

-## 1. Find at least TWO archives to add to our archive of archives
+## 1. Find at least THREE archives to add to our archive of archives

 In this unit of our course, we are talking a lot about digital archives.
 For this assignment, we will be collaboratively contributing to a digital archive of archives.
 So, the digital Shelley-Godwin Archives we studied collected digitized papers by Shelley and Godwin.
 Our Archive of Archives will collect other digital archives.

-Find at least TWO archives you want to include.
+Find at least THREE archives you want to include.
 Maybe it's a physical archive.
 Maybe it's a fictional archive (like the Star Wars Imperial archive).
 Maybe it's a digital archive.
 Whatever you want.

-At least ONE archive must be something new -- not something on the syllabus for the course.
+At least TWO archives must be something new -- not something on the syllabus for the course.

 You can add a web link to digital archive, a photograph of a physical archive, or just enter a physical or fictional archive without a link or photo.